nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <br>

 ### Viewing an activity: `activity /view`

-> Displays details about an activity.
+> Displays details about an activity.<br>
+> An activity represents a single group activity and stores its name, costs and the name of the payer.<br>

 Format: `activity /view /sid [SESSION_ID] /aid [ACTIVITY_ID]`